PankajWorks/ambari-agent-simulator/README.md

 All of the master services are on VMs with a public IP, so that you can still use the UIs for services like NameNode, ResourceManager, etc.

-Because of multiple Docker containers in one VM, we end up saving a lot of resources on cloud environments, and the Docker image can be pre-installed with HDP bits to save space and time during the Ambari installation (which can be done via UI or blueprints).
+Because of multiple Docker containers in one VM, we end up saving a lot of resources on cloud environments.
+And the Docker image can be pre-installed with HDP bits to save space and time during the Ambari installation (which can be done via UI or blueprints).

 ## Usage:
 Only the command "request" depends on Google Compute Engine.
-Other parts of this tool is platform independent.
+Other parts of this tool are platform independent.
 See section "[Extend to Any Other Platform](#extend)" for more information Run python launcher_cluster.py to see usage